LeBron, NFL players rip Brees after comments about kneeling

 Police officer Derek Chauvin, who is white, was arrested and had his charge upgraded to second-degree murder Wednesday.
 He had pressed his knee on the neck of Floyd, a black man, for more than eight minutes.
 Chauvin was also charged with second-degree manslaughter.
 James lowered the boom on Brees for taking the stance of disrespecting the flag when speaking of Colin Kaepernick's decision to kneel during in 2016.
 Brees said that he disagreed with Kapernick's decision as a way to speak out against racial injustice.

 "Is it still surprising at this point.
 Sure isn't!"
 James wrote.
 "You literally still don't understand why Kap was kneeling on one knee??
 Has absolute nothing to do with the disrespect of (the flag) and our soldiers(men and women) who keep our land free.
 My father-in-law was one of those."
+Jenkins, a member of the NFL Players Coalition for racial equality and social justice, said of Brees in an Instagram video, "It is unfortunate because I considered you a friend, I looked up to you, you're someone I had a great deal of respect for, but sometimes you should shut the (bleep) up."

-Thomas took to Twitter after Brees' comments to voice his displeasure.
+ESPN reported that Jenkins posted the video before speaking Wednesday with Brees, after which he deleted the post.
+Thomas took to Twitter to voice his displeasure with Brees.

 "He don't know no better," Thomas wrote on Wednesday afternoon.
 Thomas followed 15 minutes later with "We don't care if you don't agree and whoever else how about that."